IIIF/api/source/api/image/3.0/index.md

 ```
 {: .urltemplate}

 If the server receives a request with one of the content types above in the Accept header, it _SHOULD_ respond with that content type following the rules of [content negotiation][org-rfc-7231-conneg].
 Otherwise, it _MUST_ respond with the `application/json` content type.
+Note that clients _MAY_ send parameters other than `profile` with either content-type.

 Servers should also support [CORS][image30-cors-response] on image information responses.